Good and Bad Passwords How-To

 making minor changes to the settings, thus making the passwords

-million password lists could be generated with no duplicates.
+million password lists were generated with no duplicates.

 Top of Page -